bradfordcondon/condon_tripal_showcase/README.md

 Hello!
 I create Tripal modules for use on [Hardwood Genomics](hardwoodgenomics.org).
 This site is to showcase what I've made, and give **you**, a fellow Tripal site maintainer, a place to see my work in one place.

 I'd really love to collaborate.
-Most of these modules were developed in partnership with @Almsaeed who is a blast to work with.
+Most of these modules were developed in partnership with Abdullah Almsaeed who is a blast to work with.
 Interested in using one of my modules, but need an extra feature?
 Reach out, here or on the project repo!

 # Modules I maintain